What Is Excess in Health Insurance?

 Here’s an example of this type of excess offered by insurance providers:

 David’s policy starts on the 1st of January every year, and he has a shared responsibility of £500 with a 25% agreement.
 In February, he sees a consultant who charges £750 for an ultrasound and two consultations.
 As a result, David has to pay £187.50, which is 25% of the £750 medical service bill.
 That means if a second claim arises later that policy year, he will be charged a further £312.50.

 Health Insurance Excess Explained

-The cost of the treatment you receive under your private health insurance policy will be split between you and your insurer, with whom you will pay your excess, plus anything exceeding the cover limit of your policy.
+The cost of the hospital treatment you receive under your private health insurance policy will be split between you and your insurer, with whom you will pay your excess, plus anything exceeding the cover limit of your health policy.

-You may be required to pay health insurance excess on every claim you make, or only on the first claim in each policy year.
+You may be required to pay health insurance excess on every single claim you make, or only on the first claim in each policy year.
 This information can be found under the terms and conditions of your policy.

 Private Health Insurance Key Terms

 Even if you already have private health insurance, there are many reasons why you should consider changing your provider: